CRICOS CODE 080368E

 About the course

-The course places strong emphasis on the collaborative role of the director in the theatrical process.
-It also focuses on the director’s methods of communication with actors, designers, stage managers, playwrights and other creative team members.
+This immersive course enables talented, early career practitioners to master the directing process.
+It places strong emphasis on the collaborative role of a director by focusing on methods of communication with actors, designers, stage managers, playwrights and other creative team members.

 Want to know more about this course?
 Dr Egil Kipste, Head of Directing explains.